 Our turtle refuses to die.
 My husband, Rudy, bought Mr. Turtle from a little Korean man who was selling baby turtles on Main Street in Flushing, New York.
 That was over fifteen years ago, and Mr. Turtle is still swimming around in a tank in our basement.

 I like to write about my experiences growing up in Queens.
 I loved to race my bike, climb trees, and play handball.
-I write about the cultures I came to know there: Greek, Hispanic, Italian and German.
+I write about the cultures I came to know there: Greek, Hispanic, Italian and German (just to name a few).

 My parents both worked full time to support my four brothers and I. My babysitter was an ancient Greek woman who lived next door.
 She was always kind and generous, especially when I wasn’t.
 One time she found two figurines that I had stolen from her.
 I tried to hide them in my lunchbox.